Music Director: LÜ Jia

 China NCPA Orchestra is the resident orchestra of the National Centre for the Performing Arts (NCPA), Beijing.
 Since its founding in 2010, the orchestra has fast established itself as one of the most adventurous and dynamic orchestras in the country and earned an international reputation through extensive performances abroad.

 With its commitment to educational and outreach activities, the orchestra has presented a series of Weekend Matinee Concerts at its home venue, providing local audience specially selected programmes and accessible ticket prices.
 The orchestra also frequently initiates wide-reaching educational projects in association with educational institutions across the city.
+In 2020, the orchestra launched an online concert series drawing an average audience of 30 million viewers.
+In 2024, the Beijing Youth Orchestra, operated by the NCPAO, participated in World Orchestra Week and made its international debut at Carnegie Hall.
+April 2021 saw the orchestra complete their first six-city national tour, which Music Weekly praised as "a series of sophisticated programmes in concerts that blew the roof off,” followed by the second national tour in March 2023 and March 2025.

 SEASON OVERVIEW